-Notice is hereby given that the Annual Meeting of Stockholders of Helmerich & Payne, Inc., will be held at The Philbrook Museum of Art, Patti Johnson Wilson Hall, 2727 South Rockford Road, Tulsa, Oklahoma, at 12:00 noon, Tulsa time, on Wednesday, March 5, 2003, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders of Helmerich & Payne, Inc., will be held at The Philbrook Museum of Art, Patti Johnson Wilson Hall, 2727 South Rockford Road, Tulsa, Oklahoma, at 12:00 noon, Tulsa time, on Wednesday, March 6, 2002, for the following purposes:

-- 1. To elect three Directors comprising the class of Directors of the Corporation known as the "Third Class" for a three-year term expiring in 2006. - 2.
-To consider and transact any other business which properly may come before the meeting or any adjournment thereof.
+1. To elect three Directors comprising the class of Directors of the Corporation known as the "Second Class" for a three-year term expiring in 2005.

+2. To consider and transact any other business which properly may come before the meeting or any adjournment thereof.

-In accordance with the By-Laws, the close of business on January 9, 2003, has been fixed as the record date for the determination of the stockholders entitled to notice of, and to vote at, said meeting.
+In accordance with the By-Laws, the close of business on January 9, 2002, has been fixed as the record date for the determination of the stockholders entitled to notice of, and to vote at, said meeting.
 The stock transfer books will not close.

 The Corporation's Proxy Statement is submitted herewith.
-The annual report for the year ended September 30, 2002, has either been mailed previously to stockholders or accompanies this Proxy Statement.
+The annual report for the year ended September 30, 2001, has been mailed previously to all stockholders.